nhayes-rich/ember-trips-page/README.md

 ![image](page.png)

+The project can be run from the `EmberTripsPage` directory, with `dotnet run`.

+Tests can be run from the root directory, with `dotnet test`.

 ## Component Tests

 This project contains a few tests for the `Route` and `Overview` components.
 These test basic functionality and assert that the markup matches the expected result in select scenarios.
 Given more time, I would expands these tests to include additional edge cases for component rendering.
 Additionally, I would add tests for the remaining components (`Map`, `Header`, and the entire `Trips` page).